dD2405/Traffic_Sign_Classifier-with-Streamlit/README.md

 ### Streamlit App
 ### App
 #### classify.py
-- get_model(): loads the saved model into cache using streamlit's "@st.cache" feature. predict(image) takes an image as input and preprocesses it and feeds it into the model for results.
+- get_model(): Loads the saved model into cache using streamlit's "@st.cache" feature.
+- predict(image): Takes an image as input and preprocesses it and feeds it to the model for results.